UW-POLS503/2015/index.md

 It is often more efficient to answer questions in person, so try to ask them attend office hours.

+## Resources

+There are a couple places on campus that you can go to get additional statistical conulting

+- CSSCR has a drop-in statistical consulting center in Savery 119.
+They provide consulting on statistical software, e.g. R. http://csscr.washington.edu/consulting.html
+- CSSS Statistical Consulting provides general statistical consulting (questions about your research project).
+  You can find their hours and locations on thier [site](https://www.csss.washington.edu/Consulting/).

 # Texts

 ### Required